watari3/GitBucket-Wiki/Backup.md

 where

 - -v: stands for verbose, when used the script will output more about what it is doing.
 Optional
-- GITBUCKET_HOME: is the full path to your gitbucket data folder.
+- GITBUCKET_HOME: is the full path to your GitBucket data folder.
 By default it might be `~/.gitbucket`
 - BACKUP_FOLDER: is the full path to the folder into which you would like the backup to be done
-- Database backup URL: it is the full URL that forces gitbucket isntallation to perform a database export (see [PR-845](https://github.com/takezoe/gitbucket/pull/845)).
-This parameter is optional ; thus if it is ommited then no database export will be done.
+- Database backup URL: it is the full URL that forces GitBucket installation to perform a database export (see [PR-845](https://github.com/takezoe/gitbucket/pull/845)).
+This parameter is optional ; thus if it is ommitted then no database export will be done.

 ## Using from Windows

 I tested this script on windows using a msysgit installation (one copy of one coming bundled with [Sourcetree git client](https://www.sourcetreeapp.com/)).

-Here is a `backup.bat` file that could be launched on the server hosting gitbucket
+Here is a `backup.bat` file that could be launched on the server hosting GitBucket

 ```bat
 @echo off